 Advice for life naturally lends itself to a vocational pathway.
-The project based approach provides practical, outcome-based learning, which caters for the individual learning styles of the students.
+Having a basis of projects models an applied, outcome-based learning approach, which caters for the students' individual learning styles.

 The curriculum is based on youth development principles, with a focus on themes that aim to develop: